notnews/fox_news_transcripts/README.md

 We scraped Fox News transcripts from [here](https://www.foxnews.com/transcript).
 In all, we scraped around ~24k transcripts.

-## Data

-The final dataset, including the HTML file,s is posted on a [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/Q2KIES)

-I scraped the data again in 2025 and the breakdown is as follows:
+I scraped the data again in 2025, and the breakdown is as follows:

 |   year |   count |
 |-------:|--------:|